Dhebug/Encounter/users/chema/skooldaze/Skool Daze Oric - Readme.txt

 a really difficult task due to the Oric 6 pixels per byte display.
 You can follow the development progress in the Defence Force forums.

+Some small differences exist, though.
+A few of them are intentional, others just due to slightly different code.
+Anyway the gaming experience should be the same than in the original Spectrum version.

 INSTRUCTIONS
 ============